vallahor/mktree/README.md

     a3/b/file_b.txt
     a1/b/file_b.txt
 ```
-Throws `Exception: The Directory ex/ at line 1 has at least two directories with same name.
+`Exception: The Directory ex/ at line 1 has at least two directories with same name.
 Name: a1/.
 First at line 2 and second one at line 5`

 ```
 ex/